hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 1. Ecologies of complex contagions: how several contagions interact with each other within a network and across networks.

+{{<block class="note">}}

+The following were added on 2020-11-22

+2. Heterogeneity of thresholds

+Thresholds of contagions vary.
+Different people and different activities may have different thresholds.

+3. Homophily and diversity in diffusion

+Identity-based diversity means one's neighbors have different characteristics.
+Structural diversity means one's neighbors belong to different components of the network.
+The first kind of diversity **reduces** the spreading of complex contagions whereas the second one **amplifies** it.

+If one has too many friends, he or she might not be an ideal target of complex contagions.
+This is because complex contagions need multiple reinforcement.
+When you have too many friends, you receive fewer repeated exposure.
+Therefore, "clustered, homophilous networks" are condusive to complex contagions.

+  - How do people infer global structure from their loal interactions?
+  - How do future social media networks faciliate (or reduce?) these inferences by giving people more information about their broader ego network?

+{{<end>}}

 ## 2020-11-18
 Continue with Guilbeault, Becker, & Centola.
 (2018)